 Table 7.12 provides data on average hours of care per week received by direct payments service users, based on a study of direct payment packages in one local authority in the South West.
 The sensitivity of tax and NI contributions to hours of care worked is illustrated in Table 7.13, which sets out potential rates of pay for a personal assistant meeting the care needs of one service user receiving an average package of care.
-It can be seen that service users receiving an average wage for home care workers.
+It can be seen that service users receiving an average care package would be able to offer salaries either above, or closely in line with, the average wage for home care workers.
 Service users receiving more intensive care would need to offer lower rates of pay, unless they each employed a number of care workers for only a small number of hours per week.